igrishaev/pg2/README.md

 {:id 4, :data 42}
 ~~~

-This wrapper is especially useful if you want to store a "null" JSON value: not
+The wrapper is especially useful to store a "null" JSON value: not the standard
-the standard NULL but "null" which, when parsed, becomes nil.
+`NULL` but `"null"` which, when parsed, becomes `nil`.
 For this, pass
 `(pg/json-wrap nil)` as follows:

 ~~~clojure